Social Work Careers

 17 Types of Social Work Career Fields

 • Case Manager: Social work case managers work in many settings, from aging to immigrant and refugee support services across all sectors.
-Case managers plan and monitor a variety of services on behalf of clients, parallel with ongoing advocacy.
+Case managers plan and monitor a range of services on behalf of clients while also conducting ongoing advocacy.

 • Child Welfare Social Worker: Social workers focusing on child welfare ensure children’s well-being and permanency and work to strengthen families.
 Often working with child welfare agencies, social workers in this field advocate for children on economic and social levels, incorporating relationships with teachers, law enforcement, medical professionals and others to keep children safe.